 “You’re given that opportunity, now take that opportunity as a second chance of a lease on your life because you took others’,” Jackson said. “… It doesn’t help to be on the lam, at all.”

 Sheriff worries teen, mother may have fled U.S.

 In order to be punished, of course, Couch first must be found.

-In an interview Thursday with CNN’s “AC360,” Tarrant County Sheriff Dee Anderson worried that the teen and his mother could have fled the United States.
+In an interview last week with CNN’s “AC360,” Anderson, the sheriff, worried that the teen and his mother could have fled the United States.